Overly attached to your therapist?

 Making sure you have the right ingredients to resolve your transference

-Fortunately, you now have the right components to make up the normal stage of development that you missed.
+Fortunately, you do have the right components to make up the normal stage of development that you missed.
+Moving beyond transference means taking the steps to provide your younger self with these experiences.

-You get the chance to work through it and fill in the missing pieces.
+In essence, you get the chance to fill in the missing pieces.
 It’s actually not that important why you missed this stage other than to know it wasn’t your fault.

 Best of all, these interactive experiences with your therapist expand your capacity to regulate emotion.
 (More on that exciting topic later.)